Primitive algebraic points on curves

 \section{Proof of Theorem~\ref{thm:trivialjac}}

-Throughout, a curve $C$ over a field $K$ will mean a smooth projective absolutely irreducible variety defined over $K$ having dimension $1$.
 Let $C$ be a curve defined over $\Q$.
 When we speak of divisors on $C$ we in fact mean rational divisors: a \textbf{divisor} on $C/\Q$ is a finite formal integral linear combination $D=\sum a_i P_i$ of algebraic points $P_i$ that is stable under the action of $\Gal(\overline{\Q}/\Q)$.
 We call this divisor \textbf{effective} and write $D \ge 0$ if and only if $a_i \ge 0$ for all $i$.
 An \textbf{irreducible divisor} is an effective divisor that cannot be written as the sum of two non-zero effective divisors.
 Thus an effective degree $d$ divisor $D$ is irreducible if and only if there is a degree $d$ point $P \in C(\overline{\Q})$ such that $D=P_1+P_2+\cdots+P_d$ where $\{P_1,\dotsc,P_d\}$ is the Galois orbit of $P$.
 We say that $D$ is \textbf{the irreducible divisor corresponding} to $P$.

 For a divisor $D$ on $C$ we denote by $L(D)$ the corresponding \textbf{Riemann--Roch space} defined by

 and we let $\ell(D)=\dim L(D)$.
 We shall make frequent use of the Riemann--Roch theorem \cite[page 13]{ACGH} which asserts that